RhoInc/blog/_posts/2019-09-12-Text-Mining-in-AAI-Part-1.md

 That’s what we’ll touch on next time when we scratch the surface of some of the applications for text mining in clinical trials research in Part 2.
 ## Additional Info and References

 In case you haven't noticed, the code for each graphic is provided beneath it.
 The protocols that served as data for this blog post, however, cannot be shared.
-Here's a code snippet from our data derivation process that'll give you an idea of what we did: <details><summary>Data Derivation Code</summary>
+Here's two code snippets from our data derivation process that'll give you an idea of what we did:

-### Code for generating tf-idf matrix
+<details markdown="1"><summary>Generating tf-idf matrix</summary>

 <p>

 ```R